 I ask him what the appeal of these drag-racing events are, as they seem to draw in gogos, kids, high rollers and the unemployed.
 “It’s accessibility,” he responds.
 “People watch because it’s exciting, it’s family-orientated.
 What else can you do in Kwa-Thema for fun?
 There are no parks or recreational facilities, which has driven people to establish new ways of having fun.”

-The crux of this exhibition is whether The Politics of Bling depicts accessibility, equal opportunities, and, what Vilakazi terms, “a celebration of democracy”, or whether the drag racing is simply an orgy of wastefulness and attention seeking.
-Vilakazi emphasises the viewer needs to make up their own minds; that he’s not “pushing a certain view”.
+The crux of this exhibition is whether The Politics of Bling depicts accessibility, equal opportunities, and, what Vilakazi terms, “a celebration of democracy”, or whether drag-racing is simply an orgy of wastefulness and attention seeking.
+Vilakazi emphasises the viewer needs to make up their own mind; that he’s not “pushing a certain view”.

 “I’m just a messenger who happened to find himself in the right spot.
 It’s a story of the surface; it’s not in-depth … it’s a story of my generation; a story that tries to capture life as it happens.”

-The life he has captured in this series is a veritable township bling; an eclectic mix of people who, previously hindered by oppression, are now able to flaunt (or celebrate, depending on which side of the fence one sits).
+The life he has captured in this series is township bling; an eclectic mix of people who, previously hindered by oppression, are now able to flaunt (or celebrate, depending on which side of the fence one sits) what they have.
 Some want to be seen, some want to gaze, and others do both.
 His images are electric and alive: we can almost see the BMW engines bursting into ignition, run our fingers over the polished hot metal grills, hear the children squealing as stuntmen lunge out of speeding, spinning cars … and smell the rubber – and Hennessy – burning.